 Barranquilla Carnival - The Barranquilla Carnival dates back to the 19th century.
 It takes place in the four days preceding Ash Wednesday, at the beginning of Lent.
 It usually falls in February or early March.
 The whole city is full of masquerade parades, street dances and musical events.
 The dances and expressions through music are diverse and multicultural, and have developed over the years as part of the culture of Colombia.
 There is a chosen Queen of the Carnival for each year.
 The carnival was declared to be a UNESCO Masterpiece of Oral and Intangible Heritage of Humanity.

 Isla Gorgona - The Isla Gorgona is a former prison island in the Pacific Ocean.
 It is now a nature reserve.
 Visitors can still see the prison ruins along with monkeys, snakes, whales and sea turtles.
-It is also a popular spot for bathing, snorkeling and diving off the cliffs.
+It is also a popular spot for bathing, snorkelling and diving off the cliffs.

 San Andres - San Andres is one of the most popular beach locations for tourists.
 It is a Colombian archipelago in the Caribbean Sea.
 It is close to Jamaica and Nicaragua making it a safe and carefree location, which is attractive to many visitors.